joagre/ratatoskr/ideas/r.md

 ## Composite types

-`string`
-:    An immutabe sequence of characters in UTF-8 form
+`string` : An immutabe sequence of characters in UTF-8 form

-`array`
-:    Contigous region of memory containing values of any type.
+`array`: Contigous region of memory containing values of any type

-`table`
-:    Table mapping between a key of any type and a value of any type
+`table`: Table mapping between a key of any type and a value of any type

-`object`
-:    Unit of encapsulation for constants, member variables and member functions
+`object` : Unit of encapsulation for constants, member variables and member functions

 # Literals